First-order optimality conditions for non-commutative optimization problems: Partial operator optimality conditions

 \section{Partial operator optimality conditions}

-In some situations, one might not be able to justify all operator optimality conditions, but some subset thereof.
-This is the case, for instance, when the non-commuting variables $x=(x_1,\ldots ,x_n)$ can be partitioned as $x=(y,z)$, and the only constraints relating the parts $y$ and $z$ are commutation relations.
-That is,
+As we will see in Section \ref{sec:bell}, the computation of the maximum quantum value of a linear Bell functional only seems to satisfy \core ncKKT.
+In this particular problem, and some interesting variants thereof \cite{statePoly, Ligthart_2023, Wolfe_2021}, the non-commuting variables $x=(x_1,\ldots ,x_n)$ can be partitioned as $x=(y,z)$, and the only constraints relating the parts $y$ and $z$ are commutation relations of the form:

-As it turns out, if the remaining constraints on $z$ satisfy convex constraints and $f(y,z)$ is convex on $z$, then a partial form of strong ncKKT holds for the variables $z$.
+As it turns out, if the remaining constraints on $z$ are convex and $f(y,z)$ is convex on $z$, then a partial form of strong ncKKT holds for the variables $z$.
 Similarly, if the remaining constraints on $z$ satisfy ncMFCQ, then the variables $z$ will satisfy a form of normed ncKKT.
-This is formalized in the following two sections.
+Both scenarios thus allow us to derive stronger SDP constraints than the mere \core ncKKT would permit, further boosting the speed of convergence of the vanilla SDP hierarchy \cite{Pironio2010}.

+In this section, we define these partial forms of operator optimality and find sufficient criteria to ensure that they hold.
+One of these criteria will be used in Section \ref{sec:bell} to derive new SDP constraints for maximizations over Bell functionals.